cokelaer/bioservices/bioservices/doc/source/kegg_tutorial.rst

 It is quite powerful and more examples will be showm.
 However, it has some limitations.
 For example, what about searching for the organism Ids that correspond to any Drosophila ?
 It does not look like it is possible.
-BioServices provides a method to search for an organism Id using :meth:`~bioservices.kegg.Kegg.lookfor_organism` given the name (or part of it)::
+BioServices provides a method to search for an organism Id using :meth:`~bioservices.kegg.KEGG.lookfor_organism` given the name (or part of it)::

     >>> k.lookfor_organism("droso")